h4ckyou/h4ckyou.github.io/README.md

 - 👋 Hi, I’m @Mark

+- 📖 I'm a Computer Science student at Federal University of Technology Minna (FUTM)

 - 👀 I’m interested in Cyber Security and Programming

-- 🌱 I’m currently improving my knowledge in Ethical Hacking and Programming
+- 🌱 I’m currently improving my knowledge in various things

-- 💞️ I’m looking to collaborate on Projects

-- 📫 How to reach me? on Discord @Hack.You#9120 Twitter @0xMarkUche
+- 📫 How to reach me? on Discord @h4cky0u Twitter @0xMarkUche